Home warranty dispute resolution process

 What is the home warranty dispute resolution process (HWDRP)?

-In home-warranty disputes, the dispute resolution process – or an alternative dispute resolution process – is required.
-With two exceptions ...
+In home-warranty disputes, the dispute resolution process may be required.

-An application to use the HWDRP (or an alternative resolution method) is required in cases where the builder or home improvement contractor has complied with all of the notice and opportunity to repair (NOR) provisions of the warranty law.
-If the builder or home improvement contractor fails to comply with the requirements, the homeowner is free to pursue litigation through the courts.
+In cases where the builder or home improvement contractor has complied with all of the notice and opportunity to repair (NOR) provisions of the warranty law, the homeowner cannot pursue a lawsuit until they have either applied to use the HWDP or waited 60 days from the date the builder provides a written offer of repair.
+If the builder or home improvement contractor fails to comply with the NOR requirements (fails to provide a written offer of repair, for example) the homeowner is free to pursue litigation through the courts immediately.

 Builder not required to participate

 Whether or not the builder or home improvement contractor has complied with the NOR requirements of the warranty law, they are not required to participate in the HWDRP.
 The consequence of not participating is that the homeowner is free to begin litigation immediately.

 In cases where the cost of making the desired repairs falls within the $15,000 conciliation court threshold, the cost of the HWDRP may cause the parties to decide not to participate and allow the matter to go to court instead.